Furness line

-Along with the Cumbrian Coast Line, the route is considered one of the most scenic in England.
+The line also sees regular freight traffic serving the Port of Barrow and Sellafield.
 The line was designated a community rail partnership by the Department for Transport in 2012.
-The line is electrified between Lancaster and Carnforth where the route leaves the West Coast Main Line, which previously allowing for sleeper services between Barrow and London Euston.

 History

 The line was opened in stages between 1846 and 1857 to link the mineral industries in the area.
 The area was very isolated before the railway opened, with the only road crossing to reach the area over Morecambe Bay.
 The Furness Railway was first proposed in November 1843, linking the slate quarries of Kirkby in Furness and iron ore in the Lindal in Furness area to a deep water berth at Roa Island.
 It was originally intended to be used solely as a mineral railway, however provisions were made for a branch to Barrow and a link to Ulverston, the largest local town at the time.

 The line slowly expanded to link up with what is today the Cumbrian Coast Line, in addition to an extension to Ulverston in 1854.
 In 1857, the Ulverston and Lancaster Railway completed its route, linking to the Carlisle and Lancaster Railway.
 The line eventually began to expand, purchasing the Whitehaven and Furness Junction Railway.
 The railway company eventually refused to purchase the Whitehaven Junction railway, leading to a situation where the Furness Railway was heavily influenced by the London and North Western Railway.

 The line continued to develop in the 1880s, especially in the Barrow area.
 A through station was constructed, removing the need to reverse as was the case at the Strand terminus.
 A passenger station had been opened at Ramsden Dock a year before to connect with the new Isle of Man and later Belfast steamer services.